Mark Stokes

 Introduction

-Mark Stokes currently works at the School of Psychology, Deakin University.
-Mark does research in Developmental Psychology, Health Psychology and Biological Psychology.
-Current projects include autism & sexuality, female profile, and the global burden of disease with emphasis on injury prevention.
-Mark is current president of the Australasian Society for Autism Research.
-Most of Mark's research group's activity is directed toward Autism, and questions surrounding transition to adulthood.
+Mark Stokes works at the School of Psychology, Deakin University.
+He leads the Healthy Autistic Life Lab (HALL) which focuses on healthy transition to adulthood.
+Current projects include autism & sexuality, female autistic profile, and aspects of injury in the global burden of disease.
+Mark is the former president of the Australasian Society for Autism Research.

 Additional affiliations